Medusa V2 Admin API Reference

 How to Obtain the JWT Token

-JWT tokens are obtained by sending a request to the authentication route passing it the user's email and password in the request body.
+To obtain a JWT token, send a request to the authentication route passing it the user's email and password in the request body.

 1curl -X POST '{backend_url}/auth/user/emailpass' \2-H 'Content-Type: application/json' \3--data-raw '{4 "email": "user@example.com",5 "password": "supersecret"6}'